lynnaloo/CutiesInBoston/README.md

 Modified by [CodeforBoston](codeforboston.com) to work with the Petfinder.com API

 Modified by [CodeforHamptonRoads](http://codeforhamptonroads.org/) to move the shelter_id to an environment variable so one repository can be used for several cities.
+Also added #hashtags for breed, type, and city.

 ## About
 A twitter bot that pulls data from the Petfinder API and tweets out adoptable pets from the